Giftbit/lightrail-stripe-java/README.md

 # Lightrail Stripe Integration Library

 Lightrail is a modern platform for digital account credits, gift cards, promotions, and points.
 (To learn more, visit [Lightrail](https://www.lightrail.com/)).
-Lightrail Stripe integration provides a client library for developers to easily use the Lightrail capabilities alongside [Stripe](https://stripe.com/).
+The Lightrail Stripe integration provides a client library for developers to easily use Lightrail's features alongside [Stripe](https://stripe.com/).

 If you are looking for other specific use cases or other languages, check out [related projects](#related-projects).

 ## Features ##
-- Simple order checkout which supports a gift code redemption alongside a Stripe payment.
+- Simple order checkout which supports gift code redemption alongside a Stripe payment.

 ## Usage ##

 ### Order Checkout Using `StripeGiftHybridCharge`

-`StripeGiftHybridCharge` is a class closely designed to resemble the behaviour of a Stripe `Charge` and transparently splits the transaction between a gift code and a stripe credit card.
+`StripeGiftHybridCharge` is a class closely designed to resemble the behaviour of a Stripe `Charge` and transparently splits the transaction between a gift code and a credit card to be charged by Stripe.
 Here is a simple example:

 ```java
 Lightrail.apiKey = "<your lightrail API key>";